-Empowering refers to passing on authority and responsibility.
-Empowerment occurs, when power goes to the employees who then experience a sense of ownership and control over their Jobs.
+Empowering workers refers to passing on authority and responsibility. to workers or employees in the organisation Empowerment occurs, when power goes to the employees who then experience a sense of ownership and control over their Jobs.

 Empowered individuals know that their jobs belong to them.
 Given a say on how things are done, employees feel more responsible.
 When they feel responsible, they show more initiative in their work, get more done, and enjoy the work more.